 As we wrote in our Shopify announcement, Deep Data Integrations mean that “stacking becomes virtually the same as having third-party apps built right into ActiveCampaign.”

-We believe there is strength in stacking, and Deep Data Integrations will help you round out the most versatile marketing stack possible.
-Thanks to the Shopify and BigCommerce Deep Data Integrations, valuable ecommerce data is automatically recorded and organized.
+Stacking has strength, and Deep Data Integrations will help you round out the most versatile marketing stack possible.
+Thanks to Deep Data Integrations, valuable ecommerce data is automatically recorded and organized.
 You no longer need to manually create and assign such data to tags and custom fields.

 In short, Deep Data Integrations make your marketing more powerful and your job easier.

-The above screen recording shows all the ecommerce information that the Deep Data Integrations automatically map to contact records.
-As indicated, you can access those data categories in the segment builder and can plan the messages contacts receive according to their behavior on Shopify and BigCommerce.
+You can access data categories in the segment builder and plan the messages contacts receive according to their behavior on Shopify, BigCommerce, WooCommerce, Square and Magento.

 Note: Contacts are not automatically added to your lists just because they have a history of ecommerce data.
-Also, you should know that the Deep Data Integrations do not currently map billing data; you access that information in your Shopify or BigCommerce account.
+Also, you should know that Deep Data Integrations does not currently map billing data; you can access that information in your Shopify, BigCommerce, WooCommerce, Square, or Magento account.

 Starting Automations With Deep Data Integrations

-New to ActiveCampaign is the “Makes a purchase” start trigger, and it goes hand-in-hand with the Deep Data Integrations.
-It tells ActiveCampaign to automatically add contacts to automations immediately after they make a purchase from your ecommerce store.
+The “Makes a purchase” start trigger goes hand-in-hand with the Deep Data Integrations.
+It tells ActiveCampaign to automatically add contacts to automations immediately after they purchase from your ecommerce store.